Clarifai/old-docs/introduction.md

 # Welcome

-Clarifai offers a platform for the complete AI lifecycle.
+Clarifai offers an end-to-end platform for the complete AI lifecycle.
 Whether you have one input or billions, you are only steps away from using artificial intelligence to power your business applications.

 ## Get started with a few clicks, or a few lines of code.